 We have used Kubernetes, even managing our back-end services with a simple GitOps flow, since the 1.1 release.
 We initially automated creation and provisioning of small sets of single-availability-zone Kubernetes clusters in AWS using custom command-line tools and services.
 As our use of and the tooling around Kubernetes matured, we migrated from federated multipurpose clusters, i.e., multiple clusters all running the same resources, that we managed on AWS to purpose-segregated multi-availability-zone clusters, i.e., different clusters for development, integration, production, customer resources, etc., on GKE.

 As we migrated to segregated clusters, we found that we were managing identical core resources across these clusters.
 For example, we run external-dns to manage DNS records for our ingress resources in all our clusters.
 Using the Atomist CLI's

 kube-fetch command, we were able to capture the resource specifications for these resources and add them to our GitOps repository for each cluster.
-With these resources in a Git repository, we can manage drift in these core resources across our clusters using Atomist Drift Management.

 The release of the synchronization feature in our SDM Kubernetes pack allowed us to gain more insight and control compared to our initial GitOps implementation.
 After adding the Kubernetes synchronization configuration to each of our SDMs, all deployments managed by an SDM were persisted to the GitOps repository and any changes made to the repository, e.g., tweaking resource requests and limits via PR, were converged into the Kubernetes cluster by the SDM.
 Using the built-in encryption for secrets data values, we can reliably and safely maintain even our sensitive information in the GitOps repositories.
 We can view our builds & deployments and even approve production deployments in Slack using Atomist's ChatOps capabilities.